 - Content performance.

-- Are your blog posts easy to share?
+- Are your blog posts and pages easy to share?

 - Do your titles and descriptions make sense in a share?

 - How about those visuals?
 Are they shareworthy or boring?

 - Have you experimented with the most popular types of content: videos, reels, augmented reality, filters, avatars, and Artificial Intelligence-enhanced content?

 - What is the best performing content?
 (You might be surprised and want to rework the content strategy.)

 - What is the top-performing social media network in Google Analytics?

 - Are you integrating chatbots into your home page?

 - Is there a place for 3D or immersive content?